Shoulder Pain Mackenzie, MO

 Mackenzie, MO Shoulder Pain | Axes Physical Therapy

 A healthy shoulder is imperative to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for our Mackenzie, MO clients by implementing proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
-Do not wait to get back to the activities you love and a pain-free life.
-Request an appointment online or reach out to the location nearest you.
+At Axes, we focus on patient results for our Mackenzie, MO clients by implementing proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Request an appointment online or find the location most convenient for you.

 Services Offered